Creaous/Legion-Go-Resources/GETTING-STARTED.md

 5. Follow the AMD software guide below.
 6. Visit the "Display" under on the "Gaming" tab.
 7. Enable "GPU Scaling" and "Integer Scaling".

+You can undo that by following 1-3 but use [this](https://raw.githubusercontent.com/Creaous/Legion-Go-Resources/main/MISC/Scaling-Undo.reg) instead of Scaling.reg.

 ## Installing AMD software